Cross-correlations of the Cosmic Neutrino Background: HR-DEMNUni simulation analysis: Introduction

 \section{Introduction}

-The Cosmic Neutrino Background (C$_{\nu}$B), which carries information about the Universe from just one second after the big bang, has not yet been detected.
-However, some experiments are being designed and developed to achieve this, such as tritium capture table-top experiments such as Ptolemy~\cite{PTolemy}.
-Once measured, it will provide invaluable information about the early stages of the Universe and the nature of neutrinos \cite{Dolgov:2002wy,LESGOURGUES2006307,Dolgov_2008,Long_2014}.
+The Cosmic Neutrino Background (C${\nu}$B), which carries information about the Universe from just one second after the Big Bang, has not yet been directly detected.
+However, its eventual detection would provide invaluable insights into both the early stages of the Universe and the nature of neutrinos \cite{Dolgov:2002wy,Dolgov_2008,Long_2014}.
+Some experiments are being designed and developed to achieve this goal, including tabletop experiments based on tritium capture~\cite{PTolemy}.
+In addition to direct detection, C${\nu}$B neutrinos may be probed through their subtle effects on dark matter lensing~\cite{Pacos,Hernandez-Molinero_2024}, producing an observable feature in the matter profile of massive galaxy clusters.
+Furthermore, their interaction with astrophysical objects containing nuclear-density matter, such as neutron stars and planets, could lead to the emission of photons at keV frequencies~\cite{NS}, which may be detectable from Earth.

-In previous works~\cite{Hernandez-Molinero:2022zoo,Hernandez-Molinero_2024} we have shown how gravity modifies the helicity of neutrinos originating from the cosmic background.
-Changes in the cosmic neutrino helicity density due to gravity modify the expected cosmic neutrino background capture rates.
-Experiments sensitive to the C$_\nu$B can unveil the nature of neutrinos, i.e., they can exploit the average capture rate to uncover the Dirac or Majorana particle nature of neutrinos.
-These experiments will detect only left-handed neutrinos if neutrinos are Dirac particles but they will be sensitive to both left- and right-handed neutrinos if those are Majorana particles~\cite{Long_2014,Roulet:2018fyh,Hernandez-Molinero:2022zoo}.
-Given the importance of this possible discovery, it is worth exploring in detail the possible angular dependence of this signal\footnote{The angular dependence could be obtained by installing several Ptolemy-like detectors around the globe, much like gravitational waves observatories, with the advantage that these tritium capture devices are table-top experiments~\cite{PTolemy}.}.

-The study of cosmological signals is motivated by the current limits provided by cosmological surveys, which indicate that the sum of neutrino masses is very close to the total mass inferred from underground experiments that measure the mass splits, i.e., $0.059$ eV \cite{DESI}.
+The study of neutrino cosmological signals is motivated by the current limits provided by cosmological surveys, which indicate that the sum of neutrino masses is approaching the minimum total mass inferred by oscillation data (about $0.059$ eV) \cite{DESI}.
 This strongly suggests, within the framework of Bayesian evidence, that the hierarchy is normal \cite{Fer1, Fer2}.
-If this is the case, neutrinoless double-beta decay experiments \cite{Goeppert-Mayer, furry}, which are the current experimental method to discover the nature of neutrinos, will need to operate in the several-ton range, which presents significant challenges.
+If this is the case, neutrinoless double beta decay experiments \cite{Goeppert-Mayer, furry}, which are the current experimental method to discover the nature of neutrinos, will need to operate in the several-ton range, which presents significant challenges.
 Given this scenario, cosmological signals emerge as a promising way to reveal the nature of neutrinos.